 Many people also consider that losing gamblers can also be bad for the social economy, with irresponsible gamblers more likely to have problems with domestic relationships.
-Be it that arguments caused by the problem of not being able to pay bills, not buy essentials, or getting into debt being possible causes for domestic abuse and divorce.
+Be it that arguments caused by the problem of not being able to pay bills, not buying essentials, or getting into debt are possible causes for domestic abuse and divorce.

 But for responsible gamblers, most forms of gambling are just ways to blow off a bit of steam and relax, with the added possibility of winning money that could help you live a better life, be it in small ways or in a life-changing way.

 Many forms of gambling also have positive effects on the economy, and we’ve shown this in more detail below.